mclevey/CV/cv_mclevey.md

 ## Research

+\ind Nov 15, 2017 "Gender discrimination in open source software development: findings from a large-scale field study."
+Guest lecture in Gender Equity course in Knowledge Integration, University of Waterloo.

+\ind Nov 13, 2017.
+"A Primer on Computational Sociology."
+Guest lecture in Sociology Theory grad seminar, Sociology \& Legal Studies, University of Waterloo.

+\ind March 2, 2016 "Network Structure and the 'Chain of Trust' in Linux Development: Lessons for Working with Data Scraped from the Web."
+Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University

 \ind May 2017, Panelist on "SSHRC's New Data Management Policies: What Do They Mean for your Knowledge Making Practices?" at the 2017 Canadian Sociological Association meetings, Ryerson University.

 \ind Oct 28, 2016, "Open Science and the Uncertain Future of University-Industry Partnerships in Biomedical Research and Development."
 Environment Seminar Series: Open Data, Open Science.
 Faculty of Environment, University of Waterloo.